Please note: a valid prescription is required for all prescription medication.

 - Active ingredient: Ixekizumab.

-Uses and Condition Fit
+Approved Uses and Treatment Fit

 Storage, Cold-Chain Handling, and Travel